diwakarDrs/EDA/SQL_SalesAnalysis/readme.md

 ![Python 3.7](https://img.shields.io/badge/Python-3.7-brightgreen.svg) ![library](https://img.shields.io/badge/Library-numpy-orange.svg) ![library](https://img.shields.io/badge/Library-pandas-blueviolet.svg) ![library](https://img.shields.io/badge/Library-Sqlite3-9cf.svg)

 ## DataSet
-Company's Sales data in 19 CSV file of different fields are considered for analysis.
+Sales data of company  in 19 CSV files are considered for analysis.

-These multiple CSV files are upload into Sqlite server using python code.
+These multiple CSV files are upload into **Sqlite server** using python code.

-From the server, Data is extracted using SQL query for analysis.
+From the server, Data is extracted using **SQL query** for analysis.

 ## We can answer below questions using EDA